thomas-franz/kk-npm-web-components/package/README.md

 #### `<ui-icon>`

 - **Attributes**:
-  - `name`: The name of the icon in the sprite sheet.
+  - `icon`: The name of the icon in the sprite sheet.
   - `size`: The size of the icon (default: `24`).
   - `rotation`: Rotate the icon in degrees (default: `0`).
   - `viewbox`: Optional custom `viewBox` for the SVG.